 In this video you can see a short talk I gave to the London YES Group in 2015.
-We only had fifteen minutes in total so I started off with a very quick and somewhat oversimplified introduction into what having good posture means, some ways to feel how in or out of balance your body is, and four exercises you can do to start to improve your posture.
+I only had fifteen minutes so started off with a very quick and somewhat oversimplified introduction into what having good posture is, some ways to feel if your body is in balance, and four exercises you can do to improve your alignment.

-[If you’d like to get more advice and exercises from me on how to improve your posture you can sign up to my free newsletter by clicking here.]
+(Get more advice and exercises to improve your posture by signing up to my free newsletter – click here)

 What does having good posture mean?

 As I mention in the video, when I first meet someone say at a party and they ask me what I do, my reply is to say “I’m a posture correction specialist”.

 They usually smile (because they’re surprised!) and almost always consciously try to straighten up and stand taller.